dcs1990x/S501_SpringWebFlux_BlackJackGame/Readme.md

-# 🎰 Task S5.01 – Blackjack API with Spring Boot & WebFlux
+# 🂡 Sprint 5, Task 1: Blackjack API with Spring Boot & WebFlux
 ## 📋 Project Overview

 This project consists of developing a reactive REST API that manages a Blackjack game using Spring Boot and Spring WebFlux.